Outsourced vs In-House Managed Logistics

-On the other hand, keeping logistics management in-house gives you complete control over the entire process.
+On the other hand, maintaining an in-house logistics management system gives you complete control over the entire process.
 And with an in-house team, you can be sure the company’s values are completely understood.

 This is the dilemma of brewery managers.
 Should they outsource logistics or keep it in-house?

 — Jamie, Head Brewer & Owner: Southern Grist Brewery

 — Megan, Business Mgr - Side Project Brewing

 — Matt Virgil